codefellows-seattle-javascript-401d22/12-express-middleware/lab-brian/README.md

 Throws an error if the request parameter (id) is missing.

-#### `PUT /api/house/<house id>`
+#### `PUT /api/car/<car id>`

-Updates a JSON house object with the properties `year` and `city` from your file system as requested by the <house id>.
+Updates a JSON car object with the properties `model` and `make` from your file system as requested by the <car id>.

-If successful, the house is returned with a 200 status.
+If successful, the car is returned with a 200 status.

-If a request is made with a house id that is not found, a 404 status is returned.
+If a request is made with a car id that is not found, a 404 status is returned.

-If a request is made with no house id a 400 status is returned.

 ## Tests